 "Civil disorder" generally is defined as a public disturbance involving acts of violence by two or more persons that causes an immediate danger of, or results in, damage or injury to persons or property.
-This definition likely would cover conduct similar to that witnessed at the Unite the Right rally.
+This definition likely would cover conduct similar to that witnessed at the Unite the Right rally or the coordinated attack on the U.S. Capitol on January 6, 2021.